Karagul/mpcareports/README.md

 ## Use

-After installing and restarting RStudio, when you create a new RMarkdown file RStudio you can now select the bottom option for "Template" to see several _MPCA report_ options to choose from.
+After installing and restarting RStudio, when you create a new RMarkdown file in RStudio select the bottom option for "Template" to see several _MPCA report_ options to choose from.
 Here's a snippet of the Web report below.
 You can view the full version at https://mpca-data.github.io/mpcareports/web/.

 ![](web/web_report_snip.png)